Learn more about our history!

 It operated as a shellfish restaurant until the 2008 crisis, which lasted until 2012, forced us to turn to a more economical approach.

-It was then that the idea of a seafood restaurant and aquariums was abandoned and a commitment was made to serving daily meals.
+It was then that the idea of a shellfish restaurant and aquariums was abandoned and a commitment was made to serving daily meals.

-This ideal remains current, with a daily dish being prepared with a fixed menu for two weeks, repeated every fortnight.
+This ideal remains up to date, and every day we prepare a dish of the day with a fixed menu for two weeks, repeating the same every fifteen days.

-In the 90s, 2000s and until the crisis hit the country, opening hours were from 7.30 am to midnight.
-After that, a schedule was chosen that would fit in with the new model, and the opening hours were then and still are today, 8 am and closing at 7 pm.
+In the 1990s, 2000s and until the crisis hit the country, opening hours were from 7:30 a.m. to midnight.
+After that, a schedule was chosen that was in line with the new model, and the opening hours were then and still are today, 8:00 a.m. and closing times were 7:00 p.m.

 Until then, this establishment was open every day of the week.
-With the change in opening hours, the decision was also made to close on Sundays, making this a fixed day for the weekly rest.
+With the change in opening hours, it was also decided to close on Sundays, which became the fixed day for the weekly rest.

-It has always been a family business, started by the parents and since 2014, a daughter has continued the business.
+It has always been a family business, starting with the parents and since 2014, a daughter has continued the business.

-The name Neptune came about due to its proximity to the Óbidos lagoon, around 2km away, and due to the fact that we initially had endogenous products from the lagoon.
+The name Neptuno came about due to its proximity to the Óbidos lagoon, about 2 km away, and the fact that we initially had local products from the lagoon.

 A local artisan was asked to paint a tile painting of the god Neptune, in honour of the Óbidos lagoon.